The heart of Rotary is our dedicated members, who share the ideals of service, friendship, diversity, integrity, and leadership.

 Money is raised for initiatives, projects and to make grants on a case-by-case basis, based on the club’s aspirations and strategic plan.

 A Rotary Club meets regularly.
 Initially, Missoula Downtown Rotary will hold four evening meeting per month.
-Two of these meetings will feature dinner, a guest speaker, and fellowship.
+Two of these meetings will feature food & beverages, a guest speaker, and fellowship.

 The club leadership will meet once per month.
 Members may attend leadership meetings but are not required to.